decidim/decidim/decidim-templates/README.md

 ## Usage

-Templates will be available in their own section in the admin
+Templates will be available in their own section in the admin.

 ## Installation